MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring.md

 ## Use Copilot to create a topic

-When create a new topic, you can select **Describe it** and ask the AI to make it for you.
+When creating a new topic, you can select **Describe it** and ask the AI to make it for you.
 You need to do this for each topic you want to create, and you can't create multiple topics in one description.

 1. Open your bot and select **Topics**.
 On the **Topics** page, select **+ New topic** and then **Create with Copilot (preview)**.